Sophie-Williams/Bitefight-Bot-Demo/README.md

 * few txt documents.

 ## differences:
-* BOT.zip --> a basic story bot
+* BOT_classic.zip --> a basic story bot
-* BOT_Manual_Scroll.zip --> added "manual" mousewheel scrolling in case basic story bot (#BOT.zip) does not scroll on pages automatically
-    (custom request for one of users who reported problem with scrolling in browser)
-* BOT_Aspects.zip --> a modified version of story bot which helps you level or reorganize your wanted aspects at accelerated rate
+* BOT_Aspects.zip --> a modified version which uses its own logic to take on decisions to help you level or reorganize your wanted aspects at accelerated rate